makeabilitylab/physcomp/esp32/led-fade.md

 ## PWM on ESP32

 To fade an LED on and off with an Arduino Uno (or other basic Arduino boards), you use the [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) method.
 As we know by now, `analogWrite` does not actually drive an analog voltage to the specified pin but, instead, uses pulse-width modulation (PWM).
 These PWM waves are produced by hardware timers, which precisely drive a pin `HIGH` and `LOW` based on the set duty cycle.
-So, on the Arduino Uno, `analogWrite(<pin>, 127)` would output a 5V value for half the period (because 127/255 = ~50%) and `analogWrite(3, 191)` would output a 5V for 75% of the period on Pin 3 (because 191/255 = ~75%).
+So, on the Arduino Uno, `analogWrite(3, 127)` would output a 5V value for half the period (because 127/255 = ~50%) on Pin 3 and `analogWrite(3, 191)` would output a 5V for 75% of the period (because 191/255 = ~75%).
 The fraction of the time the signal is `HIGH` is called the duty cycle.
 The Arduino Uno (and Leonardo) only have six PWM outputs because they have three timers, each which can be used two control two PWM pins.

 On the ESP32, all 18 GPIO pins support PWM but the programming approach is different.
-Rather than `analogWrite`, we'll use Espressif's [LED control (LEDC)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/ledc.html) system.
-More specifically, we'll be using an Arduino-based abstraction layer above this.
-While the available documentation is a bit light (indeed, I never found formal API docs), the code is open source and available here ([.h file](https://github.com/espressif/arduino-esp32/blob/a4305284d085caeddd1190d141710fb6f1c6cbe1/cores/esp32/esp32-hal-ledc.h), [.c file](https://github.com/espressif/arduino-esp32/blob/a4305284d085caeddd1190d141710fb6f1c6cbe1/cores/esp32/esp32-hal-ledc.c)).
+Rather than `analogWrite`, we'll use Espressif's [LED control (LEDC)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/ledc.html) library.
+More specifically, we'll use an Arduino-based abstraction layer above this.
+While the available documentation for the Arduino LEDC library is a bit light (indeed, I never found formal API docs), the code is open source and available here ([.h file](https://github.com/espressif/arduino-esp32/blob/a4305284d085caeddd1190d141710fb6f1c6cbe1/cores/esp32/esp32-hal-ledc.h), [.c file](https://github.com/espressif/arduino-esp32/blob/a4305284d085caeddd1190d141710fb6f1c6cbe1/cores/esp32/esp32-hal-ledc.c)).
 And we'll show you how to use it below.

 ### The LEDC PWM library

 The LEDC library was written primarily to control LEDs but can also be used for other purposes where PWM waveforms are useful like playing "music" to piezo speakers (just like we did with [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) in our [simple piano](../arduino/piano.md) lesson) and driving motors.
+The Arduino version of this library is part of the core ESP32 Arduino library, so you don't need any `include` statements to use it.

 Unlike all the other I/O we've done thus far with the Arduino, the LEDC library works on **channels** rather than individual **pins**.
 To apply a PWM wave to a pin, first setup a channel with a PWM waveform frequency and duty cycle and then subscribe or "attach" output that pin to this channel.
 Multiple pins can attach to the same channel and will receive the same PWM waveform.
 The ESP32 has 16 channels in total, each which can generate an independent waveform.
 So, while all 18 GPIO pins support PWM, we can only drive 16 of them at once with **unique** waveforms.
 However, we can attach all 18 GPIO pins to a single channel (or divide them across channels).
 In the animation below, we've attached all 18 GPIO pins to channel 0.